Fire and rescue services

 More information:

-Most taxis are in poor condition and don't have functioning seat belts.
+Taxis are often in poor condition and many don't have functioning seat belts.

 Some taxis may appear to be official but aren't registered.
 There are reports of passengers being robbed in unregistered taxis.